zabir88/url-shortner/README.md

 8. Will Paginate is used to paginate data.
 9. Delayed_job is used for background job (Reason for chosing delayed_job over other 3rd parties background processor was because of the ease of integration with postgresql).
 10. Nokogiri is used to scrape the title of the given url.
-11. Rack Cors gem is used to allow CORS in develpoment env.
-12. Base62 in Ruby gem is used to convert id to string with base 62 since ruby as built in support only upto base 36.
+11. Base62 in Ruby gem is used to convert id to string with base 62 since ruby as built in support only upto base 36.

 ## To run the Rails Api server in development environment follow the steps
 Assuming ruby is already installed, to setup and run the api in dev env follow the steps:
 1. cd into the url-shortner-app folder.
 This will create a gemset named url-shortner.

 2. Install all gems
 ```
 $ bundle install